smxi/rbxi/rbxi-data/readme-rbxi.txt

 =========================================================================
 BACKUP_LOCATION=$BACKUP_PARTITION'/bu-'

+If you are using rsync, set this path to the actual sub directory used in the main backup directory.
+BACKUP_LOCATION_RS='/backup-rs'

 This is the actual directory name of where the backup will go.
 The way this script works is that it will alternate by default between 2 backup directories within your backup